folio-org/raml-module-builder/cql2pgjson/README.md

 With CQL you can limit searches to `property1` with regular match in `subfield`, with type1=value2 with

-    property1 =/@type1=value1 value
+    property =/@type1=value1 value

 Noter that the relation modifier is preceeded with the @-character to avoid clash with CQL relation modifiers.

 The type1, type2 and subfield must all be defined in schema.json, because the JSON schema is not known.
 And also because relation modifiers are unfortunately lower-cased by cqljava.
-The type1, value1 are exact matches.
+To match value1 against the property contents of type1, full-text match is used.

 In schema.json two new properties, `arraySubfield` and `arrayModifiers`, specifies the subfield and the list of modifiers respectively.
-This can be applied to `ginIndex` and `fullTextIndex`.
+This can be applied to `ginIndex` and `fullTextIndex`. schema.json example:
-Example if the above is to be supported for ginIndex:

     {
       "fieldName": "property",